-Collecting signatures is a great opportunity to discuss the issues and raise awareness.
+Collecting signatures in person is a great opportunity to discuss the issues and raise awareness.
 It is also very time consuming.
 Whether you are going to talk to passers by in the street or go door to door, we suggest you:

 - have as many volunteers as possible